tardate/LittleArduinoProjects/README.md

-# 364 Little Electronics and Arduino Projects
+# 365 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [ClassicNokia](./playground/ClassicNokia) - just a quick transcription of the classic Nokia 3310 ringtone for Arduino.
+> Latest addition:sparkles: [Lcd5110/AdafruitHardwareSPI](./playground/Lcd5110/AdafruitHardwareSPI) - a quick Nokia 5110 LCD test using hardware SPI and the Adafruit PCD8544 library.

-Just a quick transcription of the classic Nokia 3310 ringtone for Arduino

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like